The Horseradish in this recipe is what makes it different from other seafood salads. Be sure to add plenty.

 1. Prepare the Mahi by first cutting out the blood stripe, then rinsing in cold water, and drying.
 Coat the Mahi with oil, then rub in a lot of blacken.

-2. Place the oil, and butter in a medium / hot frying pan.
-When the butter is melted and the pan is hot, place the fish into the pan.
 Cook until it's done on the first side, testing for doneness by sticking the edge of a spatula in and twisting.
 Flip the fish over and continue cooking until it's done.
 About 7 - 10 minutes total, depending upon how thick the fish is, and hot your pan is.

 3. When the fish is done, place it on a platter to cool.

 4. As the Mahi is cooling, mix up the other ingredients in a bowl.
 Cut the Mahi into small pieces, and gently fold it into the dressing.
 Taste the dressing for both horseradish, and lemon, and adjust if it needs it.
-I served this on Wasabi Rice Crackers.